Weighted power variation of integrals with respect to a Gaussian process: Proof of the main result

 \section{Proof of the main result}

-The main result is Theorem \ref{asconvergence} below, which we call Gladyshev's Theorem for integrals, dealing with almost sure convergence of sums of properly normalized powers of increments of the q.m. integral process (\ref{Y1}).
+The main result is Theorem~\ref{asconvergence} below dealing with almost sure convergence of sums of properly normalized powers of increments of the q.m. integral process (\ref{Y1}).
 First, we prove a convergence of the mean of such sums under less restrictive assumptions.